programTristan/FireDepartment_MachineLearning/README.md

-# Machine Learning - San Fransisco Fire Department Data
+# Machine Learning - SF Fire Department

 ## Project Overview
-- Observing thousands of observations from the years 2000-2016
+- Dataset with thousands of fire departnment calls from years 2000-2016
-- Predict future False Alarms
-- Report which features can me monitored to reduce Fasle Alarms
+- Prepare data and assemble features for ML models
+- Hypertune paramters to compare and select the most accurate model.
 - The libraries used were pyspark and numpy
 - You can access the Jupiter Notebook at this **[LINK](https://github.com/programTristan/FireDepartment_MachineLearning/blob/main/code/TristanAppleby_SF_FireDepartmentAnalysis.ipynb)**

 ## Objectives

--Increase the quality of life for residents,
--Create more efficient government services b
--Help make better public decisions
--Aid local businesses and services.
+Design an accurate machine learning model that can be used to predict future false alarms.
+This will help increase the efficiency of the fire department, detecting false alarms prior to expending resources.

-## Data cleaning and preparation
+## Data Cleaning and Preparation

+## Machine Learning Models

+- Decision Tree
+- Random Forest
+- Linear Regression
+- Logistic Regression

 ##3 Code